 Students following the preferred schedule designed by the Dean for this program, and applying no transfer credits, can expect to finish in as little as 37 months.

 Certification and Licensing

-The School of Education serves educational leaders by providing online graduate studies in education to reach worldwide populations.
+The Sanford College of Education serves educational leaders by providing online graduate studies in education to reach worldwide populations.
 The PhD program is designed to reach national and international markets and does not purport to provide licensure or certification in any particular state or country.

 Research and Dissertation

 The University has developed a logical step-by-step process that assists in completing the dissertation.
-NCU provides a detailed Dissertation Handbook that explains the process and NCU’s dissertation support structure.
+The University provides a detailed Dissertation Handbook that explains the process and the University’s dissertation support structure.